flavioalberti/flaski1.github.io/_posts/2019-03-20-a-serverless-blog.md

 I quickly describe the steps that I followed for the creation of the blog and the integration with the contents managed by THRON

 ## Clone the repository
-Start by cloning the [minimal-mistake] repository ("https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/")
+Start by cloning the [minimal-mistake-repository](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/)

 ## Include the THRON Player
-Create a *thronplayer.html* file in _include folder where to define customize the [Player]("https://help.thron.com/hc/en-us/articles/115003098433-THRON-Universal-Player")
+Create a *thronplayer.html* file in _include folder where to define customize the [Player](https://help.thron.com/hc/en-us/articles/115003098433-THRON-Universal-Player)

 {% highlight html %}
 <div class="wrapper">